natashagils/PasswordGenerator/README.md

 # PasswordGenerator

 # Synopsis
 This is a random password generator that generates an output based on user defined inputs.
 The end password generated is between 8 and 128 characters in length.
+This program is built using Javascript (event listener to listen to button click, functions, arrays, for loop, if statemetns and math random and math floor functions.

 # User Story
 AS AN employee with access to sensitive data